-For fiscal year ending June 30, 2023, the presentation of Commingled Investment Funds was changed to better reflect how they are valued.
 Commingled Investment Funds include investments in collective funds and mutual funds which do not have a readily determined fair value.
 These investments are valued based on the funds' net asset value per share (or equivalent) as supplied by the fund administrator or trustee as a practical expedient for fair value.
-There are 25 commingled investment funds as of June 30, 2023.
-In the prior year, 23 commingled investment funds were classified as corporate bonds, international bond, short-term investments, international equity, and other equity with a fair value measurement level ranging from a one to three but the majority classified as level 3 investments.
+There were 25 commingled investment funds as of June 30, 2024 and 2023.

 Units range from being valued daily to monthly.
 Redemption of units varies from daily to fifteen days.